-Mayor Jodie Kulpa-Eddy called the meeting to order at 7:03pm.
-Present were Mayor Pro Tem Chris Brittan-Powell, Councilmember Shinta Hemby, Councilmember Faustino Menjivar and Councilmember Jason Papanikolas.
-Also present were staff from Maryland-National Capital Parks and Planning Commission (M-NCPPC), Mr. Eric Tang from VHB(a contractor engaged by the County) and residents of the Town of Berwyn Heights.
-Staff present were Interim Town Manager Peter Jones and Town Clerk Melanie Friesen.
+Mayor Jodie Kulpa-Eddy called the meeting to order at 7:00PM.
+Also present were Mayor Pro Tem Chris Brittan-Powell, Councilmember Shinita Hemby, Councilmember Faustino Menjivar, and Councilmember Jason Papanikolas.
+In addition, Staff (Town Manager Kyle Snyder) and residents of the Town of Berwyn Heights were present.

 Approval of the Agenda

 MPT Brittan-Powell moved to approve the agenda.
 CM Hemby seconded.
 With no discussion the motion passed unanimously.

 Mayor Kulpa-Eddy shared condolences with Riverdale Park, where two elementary school students were tragically killed today.
 MPT Brittan-Powell provided a holiday message for the upcoming Thanksgiving holiday.